microsoft/jumpstart-agora-apps/contoso_supermarket/developer/freezer_monitoring/src/readme.md

     `kubectl create configmap mqtt2prom-config --from-file=$mqtt2promConfigPath --dry-run=client -o yaml | kubectl apply -f -`

+4. After updating a configmap, you need wait up to 1 minute, and then delete the pod to have it pick up the new configmap

 ## Resources

 - [Mosquitto MQTT broker to IoT Hub/IoT Edge](http://busbyland.com/mosquitto-mqtt-broker-to-iot-hub-iot-edge/)